 The next day we ventured to Kyoto to the Monkey Park.
 I didn’t expect to see a shrine at the base of the mountain, but I was glad that I had an unexpected opportunity to see another sacred place.
 Ichitani Munakata Shrine (櫟谷宗像神社) is a small shrine that is worth seeing.
 There were many people climbing the mountain to see the monkeys, but no one was stopping to visit the shrine so it was empty.
 We couldn’t go into the shrine itself because the gates were closed, but that didn’t stop us from enjoying some peace and quiet on the shrine grounds.

 Later in the day, we ventured to Tenryū-ji Temple (天龍寺).
 This temple is right beside the bamboo forest, so we couldn’t pass by without stopping for a bit.
 We stayed a little longer than we had anticipated, a few hours, but there were so many different things to see that it was difficult to leave.
 The gardens are extensive and there are various pathways that you can walk on without being bothered by other visitors.
 There are many buildings and walkways leading between them that I couldn’t resist walking on.
-Walking were others who have dedicated their lives to their path have walked felt very sacred.
-I tried to connect to the energy of the place and feel what they have felt and I realized that even though they lived in a serene environment they were human like me.
+Walking were others who have dedicated their lives to their path have walked feels very sacred to me.
+I try to connect to the energy of the place and feel what they have felt.
+And I realized that even though they lived in a serene environment they were human like me.
 It’s very comforting to know that even those who I see as spiritually evolved go through the same human emotions that I do.
 I was able to leave this temple with a full heart and ready to see what else this land had to offer.

 Yasaka Shrine (八坂神社) is another famous shrine in Kyoto.
 We didn’t enjoy this one as much because it was so hot that we were literally running underneath the shade whenever we had the chance, but this shrine was gorgeous.
 It was very crowded and a little difficult to see some parts of the shrine without people standing in the way, but it was still worth it to go.